Learning Abroad Center

 Credits

-The course is designed to provide students with an understanding of the ecological and cultural components of the Mediterranean landscape and the sustainable development policies that shape and aim to preserve this unique environment.
-By focusing on key food production activities closely tied to the environmental dynamics of the region, students will be able to immerse themselves in the environmental, technical, and economic pressures the local population face.
+The course is designed to provide you with an understanding of the ecological and cultural components of the Mediterranean landscape and the sustainable development policies that shape and aim to preserve this unique environment.
+By focusing on key food production activities closely tied to the environmental dynamics of the region, you will be able to immerse themselves in the environmental, technical, and economic pressures the local population face.
 The course aims to address the main issues surrounding the intensive human use of the environment to be able to provide a growing population with healthy food in a sustainable way.
 We’ll be paying special attention to water use, soil management, loss of biological diversity, and the challenges posed by global climate change.

 Syllabus for Sustainable Development & Food Production in the Mediterranean Landscape